• Disease Overview

 Signs & Symptoms

-The magnitude symptoms of primary ciliary dyskinesia vary in affected individuals.
-Symptoms often begin shortly after birth and can include coughing, gagging, choking and lung atelectasis (neonatal respiratory distress).
+The severity of symptoms of primary ciliary dyskinesia varies in affected individuals.
+Symptoms often begin shortly after birth and can include coughing, gagging, choking and neonatal respiratory distress (lung atelectasis).
 Affected individuals often experience chronic sinus, middle ear and lung infections as well as chronic coughing, excess mucus and hearing loss.
-The recurring respiratory infections can lead to an irreversible scarring and dilatation in the bronchi (bronchiectasis) and severe lung damage.
+The recurring respiratory infections can lead to irreversible scarring and dilatation in the bronchi (bronchiectasis) and severe lung damage.

 • < Previous section